rajkumarbhc/Big-Data-Analytics-in-Health-Care/Group Project/README.md

 # Mortality Prediction in ICU Big Data Group Project

-Note: Please download the zipped folder which contains the code for this project.
+Note: I have not included the code and data files in this public repository since its restricted.
+However, I have included the detailed process in which the raw data was cleaned using big data tools.

 Data source: MIMIC-III.